My Brother's Wedding: Plot

-While Pierce is working at the store, Soldier walks in with a girl and asks Pierce to let him have sex with the girl in the back.
-Pierce's mother goes to church but comes back because she forgot her prayer book.
-She ends up walking in on them having sex and freaks out because they also did it on her prayer book.
-The girl then runs away in embarrassment.
+While working at the store, Pierce allows Soldier to have sex with a woman in the back.
+Pierce's mother suddenly returns to retrieve her prayer book, walking in on Soldier and his friend having sex on her laundry and prayer book.
 The next day, Soldier is waiting in a car for Pierce with another girl and sends Angela to go tell Pierce to hurry up.
-Angela ends up not telling Pierce that they are waiting and they leave without him.
+Angela refuses to relay the message to Pierce, and they leave without him.
+Later that night, Soldier and his friend get into a car crash and die.